-Chemicals and off-gassing from chemicals in home products (carpet, draperies, furnishings, etc.) is important to note.
+Chemicals and off-gassing from chemicals in home products (carpet, draperies, furnishings, etc.)

 The most popular home remodeling projects are kitchens and bathrooms, according to surveys from the National Association of Home Builders.
 Homeowners want to improve areas of their home that will give them the greatest return upon resale, but will also benefit them in the meantime.
 With kitchen remodeling, cabinets are one of the features that people want to change most.